 Can I use Ground Soap on my face?

 Yes!
 It’s actually a big part of many people’s face routines.
 Ground Soap is cold processed which allows us to make it both cleansing and moisturizing at the same time.
-Generous amounts of organically grown shea, mango and cocoa butter provide a natural moisturizing lather that is not only safe for sensitive skin, but often helps improve things if you’re used to using cleansers or soap with preservatives and harsh detergents.
-Medicine Man is the fan favorite face cleanser with Plain Jane a close second.
+Generous amounts of organically grown Shea, Mango and Cocoa Butters provide a natural moisturizing lather that is not only safe for sensitive skin, but often helps improve things if you’re used to using cleansers or soap with preservatives and harsh detergents.
+Face Mate is the fan-favourite face cleanser with Plain Jane a close second.

 Is this Hippie Soap?

 Yes…we think.
 It’s Cold Processed soap that starts with a terribly decadent recipe and is made using the best ingredients grown on earth by pretty cool people.
 If that sounds like what you think of Hippie Soap then we’re just fine with that.
 We don’t wear bell-bottoms but we do give out free love.

 Maybe.
 Ground Soap is available in retail locations around Canada, the United States and Europe and a full list can be found on our Retail page.